theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 # Introduction

+This presentation concerns a workflow for discovering vocabulary in digitized late antique texts.
 I present this workflow first by identifying the use cases for it and outlining the goals this presentation hopes to achieve and those it does not.
 A conceptual overview follows, with the aim of providing just enough background knowledge to use the workflow.
 I present the workflow in overview and interactively demonstrate its core steps.
 I conclude by highlighting the workflow's limitations and imparting further resources that will enable interested attendees to experiment with the workflow themselves.

+The examples concern the author's area of expertise: which is the corpus of the fourth century poet and theologian, Ephrem the Syrian.
+Most of Ephrem's works were critically edited in the previous century by Edmund Beck, for which he also provided high quality German translations.[@brock2025.
+See in particular "St. Ephrem: A Brief Guide to the Main Editions and Translations."]
+The demonstrations in this talk will use these German translations.
+But the methods presented here can apply to any digitized text in LTR unicode script.

 # Use Cases